starfrost013/SymX/SymX/Content/readme.txt

 Also, excel converts any "xe000" string to scientific notation.
 Either turn off scientific notation or use a different tool (Notepad, klogg) to work around this.

 RELEASE NOTES:
+4.0.0 Alpha 2 (June 26, 2022):
+* SymX now measures download speed and displays it on verbose verbosity.
+* SymX now obtains the Last-Modified date (only valid for dates after 6/11/2017 due to the Azure move) and displays it on verbose verbosity.
+* Old logs are now automatically deleted on startup.
+* Reduced log size a bit on normal verbosity
+* Now deletes partially downloaded files.
+* Refactoring in NuCore
+* Added -nologo if you hate version numbers for some reason

 3.1.0 Alpha 1 (June 10, 2022):
 * Added a proper user interface with a progress bar
 * Added overwrite prevention: The number at the start of the file will be incremented if it exists.